You’re most likely here after searching Google for answers on different questions about your Age Pension.

-Centrelink subject you to an asset and income test when determining your rate of pension.
-Rather than requesting the precise interest rate on every account held, Centrelink use their own assumed rate of interest, known as deeming rates.
+Centrelink use an asset and income test when working out your rate of pension.
+Rather than requesting the precise interest rate on every account you hold, Centrelink use their own assumed rate of interest, known as deeming rates.

 Deeming Rate Single Pensioner Pensioner Couple